meizabel/documentation/java/process-manager.md

 # Process Manager

 Process Manager coordinates and routes messages between aggregates within a Bounded Context (BC).
-It is a central processing unit which maintains the state of the business process and determines the next processing step based on intermediate results.
+It is a central processing unit which maintains a state of a business process and determines the next processing step based on intermediate results.

 Event and Command Handlers are invoked by the [ProcessManagerRepository](./repository.md) which manages the instances of a Process Manager class.